cchamberlain/id-builder/README.markdown

 # Builder
-Builder compiles your code, runs your tests, servers and lots more!
+Builder compiles your code, runs your tests and servers, recompiles on changes and reloads the browser for you.

 ## Getting Started
 1. Builder assumes the follwing directory structure: